 Then they can attend to one of the Masses, one per hour from 6 am to 8 pm.
 The solemn Mass is that of 10 o’ clock, officiated by Venice patriarch.

 At the center of the altar is the splendid icon of the black Virgin with child, also called Mesopanditissa (Greek).
 It means mediator of peace.
 The Venetians brought it here in 1670, after the fall of Candia (Crete), to save it from the Turks.
-The beautiful red drapes that adorn the Basilica and the altar are made by Tessiture Bevilacqua, the historical weaving factory of Venice.
+The beautiful red drapes that adorn the Basilica and the altar are made by Tessiture Bevilacqua, the historic weaving factory of Venice.

 On the altar, above the Madonna icon you can some statues.
 From the left: Venice, represented by a woman, kneeling in front of the Virgin.
 Then a little angel, casting out an ugly man, representing the Plague.
 In Venice there’s still a saying about those terrible times and maybe referring to this statues: ugly as the Plague (brutto come la peste).